mms29/triodizer/README.md

 # Cathodyne

+An interactive audio circuit simulator to play with analog circuits in real time using Wave Digital Filters (WDF).

 Cathodyne is a playground for audio nerds and curious musicians who like turning knobs, dirty sounds, and messing with electronic circuits.

 ![Cathodyne](images/screenshot.png)